Hives

 Hives are raised, red patches of skin that are extremely itchy.

-The medical term for hives is urticaria.
-They are often referred to as "welts" on the skin, and they can vary in size greatly or even connect to form larger welts.
+The medical term for hives is urticaria and are often referred to as "welts" on the skin.
+These red patches can vary in size greatly, or even connect to form larger welts.
 The hives themselves are fleeting, with individual hives resolving in less than 24 hours.
-However, as an older one fades, a newer one will often form in a nearby place, so the overall hives can last several weeks.
-If hives last longer than 6 weeks, they are referred to as chronic.
+However, as an older one fades, a newer one will often form in a nearby place.
+The overall hives potentially can last several weeks.
+If hives last longer than six weeks, they are referred to as “chronic.”

-Hives can occasionally be associated with a condition called "angioedema" which is a condition that is characterized by puffiness or swelling on the face, eyelids, ears, mouth, hands, or feet.
+Occasionally, hives can be associated with a condition called "angioedema," which is a condition that is characterized by puffiness or swelling on the face, eyelids, ears, mouth, hands, or feet.
 These two conditions can sometimes be confused with an allergic reaction.
 Signs of a dangerous reaction include: trouble breathing, tightness in the throat or difficulty swallowing, nausea and vomiting, and cramps or stomach pain.
 You should see a doctor right away if you have any of these symptoms associated with your hives.